Academic Catalog

 Degree Requirements

 To earn a bachelor’s degree from Benedictine College, a student is required to complete the following.
-These requirements are non-negotiable and may not be appealed:
+These requirements are non-negotiable and may not be appealed.
+The only exception is the very rare situations noted in Numbers 5 and 6 below.

-- The general education requirements of the College (listed later in this section).
+4. Successfully complete the general education requirements of the College (listed later in General Education section).

-In addition, students are expected to complete the following requirements, although in exceptional circumstances these requirements can be modified through an appeal to the Senior Vice Provost, who will consult with the Provost.
-These appeals can only be granted if it can be documented that the circumstances involved are truly exceptional; therefore, students should consult with the Senior Vice Provost well in advance of their intended graduation if they believe that they are in a situation that would justify such a modification. - Finish a minimum of 16 of the last 30 credit hours with Benedictine College credit.
-Students who transfer in the last of their coursework are responsible for contacting the Office of Academic Records and Registration when they send in their final transcript to notify them that they believe they have completed all their degree requirements.
-Failure to do so may result in a lack of posting the student’s degree in a timely manner.
+In addition, students are expected to complete the following requirements.
+In exceptional circumstances these requirements can be modified through an appeal to the Senior Vice Provost, who will consult with the Provost.
+These appeals can only be granted if it can be documented that the circumstances involved are truly exceptional; therefore, students should consult with the Senior Vice Provost well in advance of their intended graduation if they believe that they are in a situation that would justify such a modification.

 Students are responsible for meeting all their requirements for graduation.